 Mounting the alarm on the ceiling in the center of the room places it closest to all points in the room.
 Ceiling mounting is preferred in ordinary residential construction.
-When mounting an alarm on the ceiling, locate it at a minimum of 4" (10cm) from the side wall (see figure 1).
-If installing the alarm on the wall, use an inside wall with the top edge of the alarm at a minimum of 4" (10cm) and a maximum of 12" (30.5cm) below the ceiling (see figure 1).
+When mounting an alarm on the ceiling, locate it at a minimum of 10 cm (4") from the side wall (see Figure 1).
+If installing the alarm on the wall, use an inside wall with the top edge of the alarm at a minimum of 10 cm (4") and a maximum of 30.5 cm (12") below the ceiling (see Figure 1).